Business Interruption Insurance

 - The bill requires that most existing business insurance policies that insure a business against loss or damage to property, including the loss of use and occupancy and business interruption, be interpreted to cover business interruption due to the coronavirus pandemic, notwithstanding any law or rule to the contrary.
 This coverage would continue until a state of emergency declared on March 9, 2020, is terminated.

 - The proposed law would apply to small business insurance policies that are in force on the date that the legislation becomes effective.

 - The proposed law would cover only businesses located in Ohio.

 - To be covered, the insured business can’t have more than one hundred full-time employees, defined as employees who work at least 25 hours per week.

 - This coverage is subject to the same policy limits that apply to other coverages.

 An insurance company may apply for reimbursement of these coronavirus-related business interruption claims.
 The state will then reimburse the insurer from a fund established by the Superintendent of Insurance, created by assessments against insurance companies.
 If passed, the legislation will become effective immediately.

 If you were wrongfully denied coverage under the business interruption provisions in your policy, trust an experienced, full-service law firm to handle your coverage claim.

-At Slater & Zurz, we thoroughly analyze all pertinent policy language and fully investigate every claim that we handle.
+At Slater & Zurz, we thoroughly analyze all pertinent policy languages and fully investigate every claim we handle.
 Our primary goal is to obtain the full amount of coverage that our clients deserve.
 We recognize that for some businesses facing the devastating losses that coronavirus claims are likely to entail, the ultimate success of a business depends on a successful insurance claim.
-Call or email us to schedule a free consultation and give us the opportunity to win for you.
+Call or email us to schedule a free consultation and allow us to win for you.
 We’ll be on your side every step of the way.